Bealby/grandpas-pocket-watch-shop/README.md

 ![Berkshire Swash](/documentation/readme/berkshire.png/)

-`Bershire Swash` font will be used for the main headers of the Website.
+`Berkshire Swash` font will be used for the main headers of the Website.
 This font really helps bring out the theme and feel of the Website.
 Creating an old fashioned feel appropriate for Pocket Watches.